Caring for the whole person

 - Honoring specific rites and rituals while you or your loved one is in the hospital

-We can also assist with special dietary needs related to faith, culture or tradition, and can help put you in touch with community faith representatives if needed.
+Our spiritual care professionals can assist with special dietary needs related to faith, culture or tradition.
+We can also assist with connecting you with community faith representatives.

-For your convenience and comfort, an Interfaith Prayer and Meditation Room is located on the first floor of every hospital and is available 24 hours a day.
-You may also benefit from attending one of our bereavement and grief support groups.
+For your convenience and comfort, an interfaith prayer and meditation room is located on the first floor of every hospital and is available 24 hours a day.

-To talk with a spiritual care professional or to learn more about pastoral services available throughout the Main Line Health system, please call Monday through Friday from 9:00 am to 5:00 pm:
+If you need to talk with a spiritual care professional or would like to learn more about the pastoral services available throughout Main Line Health, please call Monday through Friday from 9 a.m. to 5 p.m.: